JuliaAttic/CUDNN.jl/README.md

 CUDNN_POOLING_AVERAGE_COUNT_EXCLUDE_PADDING.
 The first one takes the maximum of each pooling area, the last two take the average.
 They differ on whether or not they include the zero padded entries in the averages.
-CUDNN_POOLING_AVERAGE_COUNT_EXCLUDE_PADDING implementation is currently buggy so don't use it.
+I think CUDNN_POOLING_AVERAGE_COUNT_EXCLUDE_PADDING implementation is currently buggy so don't use it.

-`cudnnPoolingForward(pd::PoolingDescriptor, src::Tensor,
+`cudnnPoolingForward(pd::PoolingDescriptor, src::CudaArray,
-dest::Tensor)` Performs the pooling operation specified by pd on src, writes the result to dest and returns dest.
+dest::CudaArray)` Performs the pooling operation specified by pd on src, writes the result to dest and returns dest.
 The C and N dimensions of src and dest should match.
 If a src dimension (other than C,N) is x, and the corresponding pooling area dimension is d, padding is p, stride is s, then the corresponding dest dimension should be y=1+ceil((x+2p-d)/s).

-`cudnnPoolingBackward(pd::PoolingDescriptor, src::Tensor,
+`cudnnPoolingBackward(pd::PoolingDescriptor, src::CudaArray,
-srcDiff::Tensor, dest::Tensor, destDiff::Tensor)` If x=dest is the
+srcDiff::CudaArray, dest::CudaArray, destDiff::CudaArray)` If x=dest
-forward input to the pooling operation specified by pd, y=src is the forward output, and dJ/dy=srcDiff is the loss gradient, this function computes and returns dJ/dx=destDiff.
+is the forward input to the pooling operation specified by pd, y=src is the forward output, and dJ/dy=srcDiff is the loss gradient, this function computes and returns dJ/dx=destDiff.

 ## Activation Functions

-`cudnnActivationForward(src::Tensor, [dest::Tensor])` applies a neural
+`cudnnActivationForward(src::CudaArray, [dest::CudaArray])` applies a
-network activation function (relu by default) to src and writes the result to dest.  dest is optional and the operation is performed in-place on src if dest is not specified.
+neural network activation function (relu by default) to src and writes the result to dest.  dest is optional and the operation is performed in-place on src if dest is not specified.
 The type of activation function can be specified using the `mode` keyword argument.
 Currently supported modes are `CUDNN_ACTIVATION_RELU`, `CUDNN_ACTIVATION_SIGMOID`, and `CUDNN_ACTIVATION_TANH`.

-`cudnnActivationBackward(src::Tensor, srcDiff::Tensor, dest::Tensor,
+`cudnnActivationBackward(src::CudaArray, srcDiff::CudaArray,
-[destDiff::Tensor])` computes the loss gradient of the input to the activation function from the gradient of the output of the activation function.
+dest::CudaArray, [destDiff::CudaArray])` computes the loss gradient of the input to the activation function from the gradient of the output of the activation function.
 If y=f(x) where f is the forward activation function and J is loss, the arguments would be src=y, srcDiff=dJ/dy, dest=x, and destDiff=dJ/dx.  destDiff is optional, srcDiff will be overwritten if destDiff is not specified.
 The default activation function is relu but others can be specified using the `mode` keyword argument similar to `cudnnActivationForward`.

-`cudnnSoftmaxForward(src::Tensor, [dest::Tensor])` treats the entries
+`cudnnSoftmaxForward(src::CudaArray, [dest::CudaArray])` treats the
-in src as unnormalized log probabilities and produces normalized probabilities in dest.
+entries in src as unnormalized log probabilities and produces normalized probabilities in dest.
 The src and dest tensors have the same dimensionality.
 If dest is not specified, src is written in-place.
 The optional keyword argument `mode` specifies over which entries the normalization is performed.
 Given a src tensor with dimensions (W,H,C,N) mode=CUDNN_SOFTMAX_MODE_INSTANCE (default) normalizes per image (N) across the dimensions C,H,W; i.e. computes `dest=exp(src)./sum(exp(src),(1,2,3))` after which `sum(dest[:,:,:,n])==1.0` for all n.
 If mode=CUDNN_SOFTMAX_MODE_CHANNEL, the normalization is performed per spatial location (H,W) per image (N) across the dimension C, i.e. `dest=exp(src)./sum(exp(src), 3)` after which `sum(dest[w,h,:,n])==1.0` for all w,h,n.
 In the typical use case where size(src) is (1,1,C,N), giving unnormalized probabilities for N instances and C classes both modes would compute the same answer.

-`cudnnSoftmaxBackward(src::Tensor, srcDiff::Tensor,
+`cudnnSoftmaxBackward(src::CudaArray, srcDiff::CudaArray,
-[destDiff::Tensor])` Let us assume x was the input (unnormalized log probabilities) to SoftmaxForward and y was the output (normalized log probabilities).
+[destDiff::CudaArray])` Let us assume x was the input (unnormalized log probabilities) to SoftmaxForward and y was the output (normalized log probabilities).
 SoftmaxBackward takes src=y, srcDiff=dJ/dy, and computes destDiff=dJ/dx.
 The softmax loss function is J=-log(y1) where y1 is the probability the model assigns to the correct answer (here assumed to be 1).
 Some calculus shows dJ/dy1 = -1/y1 and dJ/dyi